pingcap/docs-cn/command-line-flags-for-tidb-configuration.md

 ## `--store`

 - Specifies the storage engine used by TiDB in the bottom layer
-- Default: "mocktikv"
+- Default: "unistore"
-- You can choose "mocktikv" or "tikv". ("mocktikv" is the local storage engine; "tikv" is a distributed storage engine)
+- You can choose "unistore" or "tikv". ("unistore" is the local storage engine; "tikv" is a distributed storage engine)

 ## `--token-limit`